naga-framework/naga/README.md

 ### Why an other web-framework

-i love [ChicagoBoss](http://chicagoboss.org), i first started learning erlang by digging into it. i started to contribute to it as i get more confidente with my erlang knowledge an the internal of CB.
+i love [ChicagoBoss](http://chicagoboss.org), i first started learning erlang by digging into it. i started to contribute to it as i get more confidente with my erlang knowledge and the internal of CB.

 i introduced a way to use websocket in ChicagoBoss. at that time it was good enought, but something was missing. i worked on [wamp](https://github.com/mihawk/wamp) to provide [wamp](http://wamp-proto.org/) WebSocket subprotocol.

 few time later, i came accross n2o websocket server, claim that CB was slow. i checked myself and it was true :(, i tryed to solve different bottleneck in CB and to merge with n2o project. finaly gave up because it reclaim to much change on CB code source.

-late last year, i decided to build the way around, build on top of (n2o)[http://github.com/synrc/n2o] project and get some properties of CB i found usefull. the naga-project started. i try to keep it small as possible, less dependency, split it into different component [mail](https://github.com/naga-framework/naga_mail),[translation](https://github.com/naga-framework/naga_lang),[fcgi](https://github.com/naga-framework/naga_fcgi).
+late last year, i decided to build the way around, build on top of [n2o](http://github.com/synrc/n2o) project and get some properties of CB i found usefull. the naga-project started. i try to keep it small as possible, less dependency, split it into different component [mail](https://github.com/naga-framework/naga_mail),[translation](https://github.com/naga-framework/naga_lang),[fcgi](https://github.com/naga-framework/naga_fcgi).

 naga should perform as well as n2o websocket-server.